Maverick616/digital-writing-folio/readings.md

 ### Hypertexts

 Twine is sort of kind of a hypertext system... apparently?
 You use hypertexts to interact with Twine pieces, but Twine pieces are more seen as 'games' than 'literature' I think.
 It seems Twine is the most recent iteration or medium of hypertext fiction.
 Patterns of Hypertext could be described as TV Tropes but for hypertext fiction.
+An interesting 'pattern' is the Tangle.
+The Tangle is a pattern acutely for hypertext fiction and entails presenting the reader with "a variety of links without providing sufficient clues to guide the reader's choice".